Narrative Review

 • Manuscripts must be written and submitted in English according to the following rules:

-• Word software (Microsoft Office; doc - docx) must be used to write and edit the text as a document.
+• The Microsoft Office® Word software (.doc or .docx files) must be used to write and edit the text as a document.

 • Single-spaced references.